roxwize/blankcheque/README.md

 # Blank Cheque documentation (sorta)
-Consult this if you're refactoring the code after a while
 ## Story format
 Stories are meant to be saved in a JSON object to be later condensed in a Base64 string.
 They're meant to be layed out like this:
 ```js